 How to participate in your online tutoring session

-At the time of your appointment, go to the Google Docs link our staff sent you.
-The tutor will meet you in the document's instant message feature or will call you, using the phone number you provided.
+At the time of your appointment, go to the Zoom and Google Docs link our staff sent you.

 You will work with your tutor to improve your writing using a combination of chat features and text editing.
 The tutor will still read through your paper with you.
 They'll suggest possible revisions and teach you writing principles that you can apply both to the paper you're currently working on and to future written projects.
 You'll be able to ask them questions, point out areas of concern, and ask their opinion on revisions you make during the session.